Wilderness First Responder (WFR): Training, Certification, and Course Guide

 Wilderness First Responder – Recertification (WFR-Recert)

-For certified Wilderness First Responders, intermediate to advanced who want to renew their training.
+For certified Wilderness First Responders, intermediate to advanced who want to renew their training and get recertified for another three years.
 You’ll get ample opportunity to practice your skills, expand your understanding, and think critically.

 | Course | WFR (80hr) | WFR-Bridge (40hr) | WALS (5 day) | WAFA (40hr) | WFA (20hr) |